Skip to main content

 Quick answer

 GitHub Copilot starts training on Free, Pro, and Pro+ user code on April 24, 2026.
-The six GitHub Copilot alternatives worth considering: Bodega One (standalone IDE, $79 one-time, local-first), Cursor (cloud IDE, $20-$200/mo), Continue.dev (free open-source extension), Kilo Code (free VS Code extension), Tabnine (enterprise-only, $39/user/mo), and Windsurf (cloud IDE, Cognition-owned).
-For developers who actually want out: Continue.dev is the fastest switch, Bodega One is the cleanest escape from the subscription model entirely.
+The six GitHub Copilot alternatives worth considering: Bodega One Code (standalone IDE, free for personal use, local-first), Cursor (cloud IDE, $20-$200/mo), Continue.dev (free open-source extension), Kilo Code (free VS Code extension), Tabnine (enterprise-only, $39/user/mo), and Windsurf (cloud IDE, Cognition-owned).
+For developers who actually want out: Continue.dev is the fastest switch, Bodega One Code is the cleanest escape from the subscription model entirely.

 April 24, 2026 is the day GitHub Copilot starts using Free, Pro, and Pro+ user data to train its AI models by default.
 Code context, file names, repo structure, and comments all feed the pipeline unless you find the toggle and flip it.
 GitHub announced the change on March 26.
 The announcement got 172 downvotes on GitHub's own community forum.
 It is still shipping.